 The visa requirements differ from country to country and some citizens can enjoy visa free travel for short stays in some of these countries.
 However, depending on the country, your citizenship and how long you wish to travel, you may be required to obtain a visa before you travel.
 For example, if you hold a UK passport, you can travel to Thailand for up to 30 days without a visa.
-If you wish to stay for longer, you need to apply for a visa beforehand, which we can assist you with.
+If you wish to stay for longer, you need to apply for a visa beforehand.

 Formula One Grand Prix